-Chair: Chosen at the beginning of each academic year by and from the elected members of the committee tenured associate professors, with at least one at the associate rank holding tenure for no more than five years; no more than one from a single department.
+Chair: Chosen at the beginning of each academic year by and from the elected members of the committee tenured associate professors, with at least one at the associate rank holding tenure for no more than five years; 58 no more than one from a single department.
 Exclusions: concurrent members of CAPT, GFA, CEP and CIC; faculty members undergoing review for promotion to full professor.
 Term of service: three years students: none ex officio: none

-46Temporary addition of a faculty member per vote of the faculty (17-4-3).
+57Temporary addition of a faculty member per vote of the faculty (17-4-3).

 Members: faculty: six, elected: three tenured full professors and three direct the Dean of Student Affairs to take appropriate action, or direct the J-Board to reconsider the case.
-Addresses student complaints of discrimination on the basis of a federally protected class.